 Tokenization is a generalized concept of a cryptographic hash.
 It means representing something by a symbol (‘token’).

-For instance, a social security number represents a citizen, a bank account number represents a user’s bank account, a labeled plastic token represents real money deposited at the casino’s cashier and so on.
+A social security number symbolises a citizen, a bank account number represents a user's bank account, a labelled plastic token represents real money deposited at the casino's cashier, etc.

 Most programmers and sysadmins know (or should know) that passwords are usually represented by tokens on the machines.
 For example, an old machine will not store the password “Belinda@112” but rather the token:

 as a result of a DES (Data Encryption Standard) operation with a salt value of wC.